2008 Jerusalem BMW attack: The attack

 Mughrabi was shot dead at the scene by off-duty soldier Lt.
 Elad Amar.
 Amar told Army Radio that the attacker "drove towards the soldiers at top speed, plowed onto the traffic island, ran over soldiers and civilians and then continued, ramming into a building.
 At that point I assessed that it was a terror attack and decided to neutralize the driver so that he wouldn't be able to reverse the car and continue the attack."

-The perpetrator
+The assailant

 According to the Palestinian Ma'an news agency, Qassem Mughrabi was a member of Hamas.
 Mughrabi's family denied that the event was a terror attack.
 Mahmoud Mughrabi, Qassem's father, said his son did not have a driving license and apparently lost control of the car.
 "My son was murdered, they killed him.
 He did not carry out a terrorist attack.
 This was a car accident."
 However, police spokesman Micky Rosenfeld said authorities were convinced the attack was politically motivated.
 "We're 100 percent sure ... he deliberately drove into people," Rosenfeld said.

-A number of Israeli Members of Parliament called for the demolition of the home of the perpetrator, as a means of discouraging future attacks.
+A number of Israeli Members of Parliament called for the demolition of the home of the assailant, as a means of discouraging future attacks.